mjknj18/School-District-Test-Score-Analysis/README.md

 6. Calculate the average reading test score of all students in the district.
 7. Calculate the percentage of all students in the district that have a passing math test score.
 8. Calculate the percentage of all students in the district that have a passing reading test score.
-9. Calculate the overall percentage of students in the district that are passing the math and reading tests?
+9. Calculate the overall percentage of students in the district that are passing the math and reading tests.
+10. Output calculated values to district summary data frame.

 ### School Summary

+1. Split combined data frame into groups by school name.
+2. Extract the type of each school.
+3. Extract the total number of students attending each school.
+4. Extract the total budget for each school.
+5. Calculate per student budget for each school.
+6. Calculate the average math test score of all students in each school.
+7. Calculate the average reading test score of all students in each school.
+8. Calculate the percentage of all students in each school that have a passing math test score.
+9. Calculate the percentage of all students in each school that have a passing reading test score.
+10. Calcuate overall percentage of students in each school that are passing the math and reading tests.
+11. Output extracted and calculated values to school summary data frame.

 ### Top Performing Schools

+1.

 ### Bottom Performing Schools